Submit Article

 What Were the Facts of This Case?

-2. Whether the defendant was in breach of the rental agreement by failing to install the FX 5100 machine at the agreed location (the plaintiffs' premises in Sembawang Shopping Centre).
+• Responsibility for Installation Failure: Whether the defendant was in breach of the rental agreement by failing to install the FX 5100 at the contractually specified address (Sembawang Shopping Centre), or whether the plaintiffs were responsible for the failure by providing inadequate premises.

 How Did the Court Analyse the Issues?

-On the issue of damages, the court acknowledged that the defendant's claim for the full rental for the entire period may not be reasonable, particularly in respect of the FX 5100.
-The court therefore reduced the defendant's claim by half for the undue rental and deferred rental, arriving at a final award of $223,506.92 in the defendant's favor.
+"In my view it was not reasonable to claim the full rental for the entire period.
+This was especially so in respect of the FX 5100.
+I therefore reduced the claim by half for the undue rental and deferred rental." (at [19])

 What Was the Outcome?